During my trip to the Asakusa neighborhood of Tokyo, I stopped by the Sensoji Temple and I discovered Omikuji!

 While I do not personally believe in fortune-telling, I thought it would be interesting to experience this unique aspect of Japanese culture and to see what kind of fortune I might get.

-When start the process of getting your omikuji, you need to pay ¥100 for your fortune.
+When starting the process of getting your omikuji, you need to pay ¥100 for your fortune.

 After you have finished paying, shake a box full of numbered sticks that will decide your fate.